Today marks the conclusion to Equinox Staking and the official launch of the first phase of the Injective Mainnet!

-We are truly honored to have had so much enthusiasm for Equinox from our wonderful and vibrant community.
-The feedback we received helped us to vastly improve many features of our protocol on both an interface and backend level.
-In what may be a first for the crypto industry, we enabled real INJ staking rewards for participating in our incentivized testnet.
+It's a thrill to have witnessed so much enthusiasm for Equinox within Injective's wonderful and vibrant community.
+The feedback circulated helped community developers to vastly improve many features of the protocol on both an interface and backend level.
+In what may be a first for the crypto industry, INJ staking rewards were enabled for those participating in the incentivized testnet.

-We are aware that the Equinox epic task was inaccessible for many users as we were upgrading the exchange a number of times over the past few days.
+It is clear that the Equinox epic task was inaccessible for many users as the exchange underwent a number of upgrades over the past few days.
 To attain the epic task boost, users had to submit 50 separate trades across 5 different markets, and earn a net positive PNL.
 Completing the epic task would result in a 3% APY boost for Equinox Staking.

-To ensure that all interested users receive the epic task staking boost, we will be calculating rewards up until the canonical chain release.
-This means that you can freely unstake your INJ today (from the mainnet Ethereum staking contract) and we will still count the amount you had staked for the boost.
+To ensure that all interested users receive the epic task staking boost, rewards will be calculated up until the canonical chain release.
+This means that you can freely unstake your INJ today (from the mainnet Ethereum staking contract) and the amount you had staked for the boost will still be counted.
 For example, if Jake had 100 INJ staked on Equinox and unstakes today, he will still receive the 3% epic task boost on the 100 INJ as long as he completes the epic task.* The reward will be calculated based on the start of the pre-staking period until today.
-We will provide a detailed guide on how to transfer assets over to the Injective Chain and stake in our Mainnet in a follow-up article.
+Stay tuned for a detailed guide on how to transfer assets over to the Injective Chain and stake in the Mainnet in a follow-up article.

 *Please note that if you withdrew your stake before today, you will not be eligible to receive any Equinox staking rewards, as stated previously.